tripitakit/reads_map/README.md

 - Read names and positions displayed
 - CIGAR string information for each read
 - Position markers to easily locate positions in the sequence

+## FASTA Output

+The FASTA output provides a standard bioinformatics format representation of the alignment:
+- Reference sequence with the proper FASTA header
+- All aligned reads in FASTA format with their positions and CIGAR strings in the header lines
+- Sequences wrapped at 60 characters per line for readability
+- Gap characters (-) maintained for alignment consistency
+- Compatible with other bioinformatics tools for further analysis

 ## Dependencies